 Barcelona is a tremendous city, but it is not Catalonia.
 Is that a bold claim for an outsider to make?
 Perhaps.
 Yet, the region has so, so much to offer outside of its biggest city.
 On my 6 day drive around the Cata-lands I spotted Roman relics along the coast of Tarragona, sipped effervescent Cava in the Penedès valley, traversed the magical coast of Salvador Dalí, drove through misty volcanoes in La Garrotxa and wandered around medieval Girona.
 I hope that these snippets and stories from my journey can provide some inspiration for your own adventure.

 “Próximo cliente, próximo cliente!” demanded the attractive brunette sales attendant.
-She wore a SIXT uniform with a trim navy blazer over a vest that was the same electric color as the shop.
-After an interminable wait it was my turn.
+She wore a SIXT uniform with a trim navy blazer over a vest that was the same electric colour as the shop.
+After an interminable wait, it was my turn.

 “Full insurance.
 Yes, you should get.
 Full coverage,” she pleaded.